 Where did that time go?
 It feels like only last week when the class of 1986 ‘day-release’ BTEC Certificate in Business Studies students were ripping me to shreds for the fun of it.
 ‘Day-release’ meant that one day per week they were released, not from a prison sentence, but from the tactile discipline of their weekday jobs as apprentice bricklayers, painters and hairdressers, to go to the local Further Education (FE) College to spend all day sitting at desks and listening to words.
 This was challenging for these non-academic 17 year-olds, and any opportunity to subject a wet-behind-the-ears trainee lecturer like me to a rigorous ritual humiliation was accepted with glee.
 The wily old hack teachers of the department had assigned me to the most unruly class in the college, knowing that only their default teaching method, verbal dictation, had the respect of these reluctant students.
 The robotic act of writing down spoken words, read by the lecturer in a monotone from well-worn lecture notes, was almost miraculous in the anaesthetic effect it had on even the most deficit-prone attention spans.
 I was bent on engaging the students rather than dictating to them, but my colourfully inscribed ‘lantern slides’, the hacks’ mocking term for the Overhead Projection (OHP) sheets that I thought were the cutting edge of Ed Tech, somehow failed to spark the constructive response I had expected.
 Stress has always hit me right in the tummy and I vividly remember one day wilting against a wall after a particularly torrid teaching session, feeling as if I’d been shot in the solar plexus with a .44 Magnum, thinking “I just can’t do this”.

 But it turned out I could do this, after a fashion, notwithstanding a few peptic ulcers along the way.
 After a few weeks in teaching’s Slough of Despond, this little pilgrim began to understand how to manage a classroom.
 I even began to enjoy it, and so did the students.
 In the end, we had a lot of laughs, mostly at my expense, but still.
 I love it when there’s fun and energy in a classroom.
 I think one minute of anarchy in 60 can sometimes have more educational value than the other 59 of rigorously lesson-planned decorum.
-After my street-level education in the dark arts of classroom management I spent a further eight years teaching teenage students in local F.E. colleges.
-The job was poorly paid, but the students made the emotionally gruelling 20 hours a week of classroom teaching just-about survivable.
+After my street-level education in the dark arts of classroom management, I spent a further eight years teaching teenage students in local FE colleges.
+The job was poorly paid, but the students made the emotionally gruelling 20 hours a week of classroom teaching just about survivable.
 They could be great fun, and you felt as if you made a difference.
 Most of the students were not from wealthy families: some were thrilled just to pass their course, while some others went on to posh unis like LSE.
 Nearly all my students were successful in their own way and I was proud of that.
 And they taught me how to teach.
-In particular, they taught me that knowing something well enough to fudge an exam question was an entirely different order of knowing than knowing it well enough to explain it to a willfully obtuse class of teenagers.
+In particular, they taught me that knowing something well enough to fudge an exam question was an entirely different order of knowing than knowing it well enough to explain it to a wilfully obtuse class of teenagers.